asavagar/uk-covid19-firm-creation/content/reports/Jan2021/index.md

 | Mean    | 2662.076 | 2397.662   | 2582.545 | 2849.6 | 2942.905    | 2572.4 | 2529              | 2465.353             |

 *Source: Authors' Calculations*

+### Total Effect

+In total, a persistent recovery in business creation has been seen since June.
+Lockdown-I ended on the 4th of July, when non-essential businesses opened again.
+Forward that period up until the end of 2020, company registrations exceed their 2019 levels.
+Over 2020, on average, 2848 daily new companies register.
+The peak of this ratio is noticed during the week 19-25.08.2020.

+Looking at the distribution of registrations, the majority or new registrations occurs after the end of the lockdown-I. In fact, similar performance is observed between the end of the first and during the second lockdown (July - early December).
+This may be, mostly, attributed to the less restrictions attached to the second lockdown, since the duration of these two periods differs.
+16.9 % more companies incorporations noted during the second lockdown than the first one.